 - Dremel tool - Also useful for fixing mistakes especially when you want to slightly grind a part down or widen a hole.
-Be cautious when using the dremel, as it will quickly heat up the plastic and pull off larger chunks than you may have wanted.
+Be cautious when using the dremel on PLA prints, as it will quickly heat up the plastic and pull off larger chunks than you may have wanted.
 This is especially the case if you used a fill percentage below about 80%.

 - Very sharp needle nose tweezers - The finest narrowest pair you can find.
-Essential for when you have to reach down into crevasses either to position a small part or retrieve some little bit of plastic that's rattling around.
+Essential for when you have to reach down into crevasses either to position a small part or retrieve some little bit of support structure that's rattling around in there.